netme/tornado-management-command/article.rst

             pass

-Each command should be inherited from `BaseCommand` class and override at least `call` method.
-To help the user understand what command is doing, it should be a good practice to fill the `description` attribute with some general information.
-Let's look on the code of `hello_world` command:
+Each command should be inherited from the class `BaseCommand` and override at least the `call` method.
+To help the user understand what the command is doing, it should be a good practice to fill the `description` attribute with some general information.
+Let's look on the code of a `hello_world` command:

 ::